When it comes to retail shipping, customers want two things: they want it cheap and they want it fast.

 Unless you plan to build more warehouses to offer fast shipping options, consider working with a third-party logistics provider (3PL) to manage order fulfillment.
 You ship your stock to their warehouses, then sync your store to their inventory.
 Whenever an order comes through, they’ll pick, pack, and ship the package to your customer.

 Same-day delivery combines the convenience of online shopping with the immediate gratification of purchasing a product in-store.
-Mass-market buyers have these high expectations, especially in the US, where more than half say they have interest in same-day delivery and will pay extra fees for it.
+Mass-market buyers have these high expectations, especially in the US.

 Same-day delivery is ideal for customer segments that include young, urban, time-constrained consumers.
 These are the groups whose shopping decisions increasingly depend on shipping times.